--Insert quick clip bolt, attach rear-flying wires and tighten nut finger tight, it needs to be removed again to allow the keel pocket past.

--Insert rear leading edges into correct right and left hand side and stand airframe onto its A-frame.

--The folding tip struts should be on the top of the tube. -Lay sail out at the tips inline with the airframe.
+- -Insert quick clip bolt, attach rear-flying wires and tighten nut finger tight, it needs to be removed again to allow the keel pocket past. - -Insert rear leading edges into correct right and left hand side and stand airframe onto its A-frame. - -Lay sail out at the tips inline with the airframe. - -Ensure rears are located correctly.

-Figure 16 Frame preparation for Sail Reinstallation
+Figure 12 Frame Preparation for Sail Reinstallation